VisualQ

 • You — manually from the scenario edit page

-• AI Coach — suggested automatically based on page analysis Pro plan
+• AI Coach — suggested automatically based on page analysis Hobby plan

 Rules created by the Coach are tagged with createdBy: 'coach' so you can tell them apart.